 Secure Hash Algorithm 256-bit.
 A cryptographic hash algorithm which produces irreversible and unique 32-bytes from any length of input data.
 SHA-256 is a core technology used in Bitcoin.

 Single Level Cell is the highest grade of NAND Flash currently available and is used for industrial Purposes.
 It has the highest noise immunity and reliability due to the physical design of the flash cell.

-A software program in which manages Bitcoins.
-Bitcoins are stored on the blockchain, and the wallet must provide new deposit addresses, and track wallet balance by detecting UTXO on the blockchain when funds are received.
+A software program which manages Bitcoin.
+Bitcoin is stored on the blockchain, and the wallet must provide new deposit addresses, and track wallet balance by detecting UTXO on the blockchain when funds are received.
 Every payment address, or UTXO, associated with a Bitcoin wallet, has a private key (secret number) corresponding.
-Software wallets facilitate the sending and receiving of Bitcoins and give ownership of the Bitcoin balance to the user, if they know the private key.
+Software wallets facilitate the sending and receiving of Bitcoin and give ownership of the Bitcoin balance to the user, if they know the private key.
 The Bitcoin wallet comes in many forms.
 The four main types are desktop, mobile, web, and hardware.
-Coldcards are compatible with any PSBT-based software wallets, including at least: Electrum, Bitcoin Core, BTCPAY, Specter-Desktop, Wasabi, Fully Noded, Unchained Capital, Casa, and Blue Wallet.
+COLDCARDs are compatible with any PSBT-based software wallets.

 Testnet refers to a blockchain that is established solely for testing purposes.
 Because testnets are built to experiment with new ideas without disturbing or breaking the main cryptocurrency software, its digital currency is worthless.

 Tor, short for The Onion Router, is an open source privacy network that permits users to browse the web anonymously.
 Tor was initially developed and used by the US Navy the network was made available to the public.

 True Random Number Generator (TRNG) is a device that generates random numbers from a physical process, rather than by means of an algorithm.